gelsightinc/gsrobotics/README.md

     cd examples
     python3 show3d.py -d mini

-To obtain expect results from the algorithms implemented on the raw image, please set the default camera parameters present in mini_set_cam_params.sh.
+To obtain the expected results from the algorithms implemented on the raw image, please set the default camera parameters present in mini_set_cam_params.sh.

+# Mini ROS and ROS2

+## Prerequisites

+ROS or ROS2 should be intalled, see [ROS Documentation](https://docs.ros.org/) for instructions.
+The example code uses cv_bridge which can be installed using:

+    sudo apt-get install ros-${ROS_DISTRO}-cv-bridge

+The showimages examples publish to the ROS topic /gsmini_rawimg_0

+The show3d examples publish to the ROS topic /pcd

+They can be viewed in rviz or rviz2

+## ROS examples
+    cd examples/ros
+    python3 showimages_ros.py
+    python3 show3d_ros.py -d mini

+## ROS2 examples
+    cd examples/ros
+    python3 showimages_ros2.py
+    python3 show3d_ros2.py -d mini

 # R1.5